Exam Prep Blog

 • Weight-based dosing (most common): mg/kg/dose or mg/kg/day

-• Body Surface Area (BSA): Used for some medications (especially chemotherapy)
+• Body Surface Area (BSA): Used for some medications (especially chemotherapy and paediatric oncology)

-Worked Example: Amoxicillin is prescribed at 25mg/kg/day in 3 divided doses for a child weighing 18kg.
+Worked Example 1 — Weight-based paediatric dosing: Amoxicillin is prescribed at 25mg/kg/day in 3 divided doses for a child weighing 18kg.
 The suspension available is 250mg/5mL.
 What volume is given per dose?

 Solution: